- Restrictions

 prevent_pushing_and_force_pushing

 .
-Disabled by default. - The above field was enabled on GitLab.com in GitLab 16.6.
+Disabled by default. - Enabled on GitLab.com in GitLab 16.6.

 scan_result_policies_block_force_push